Wallpaper and display size (800x600 or 1024x768) or GFX Menu

 Tip: Use Ctrl+Shift+F11 to run QEMU in RMPrepUSB - this allows you to edit the MyE2B.cfg file and save the changes and then reboot E2B inside QEMU, without needing to quit QEMU first.

-If you have any problems, simple rename MyE2B.cfg to something else so that Easy2Boot will use the standard settings.
+If you have any problems, simply rename the \_ISO\MyE2B.cfg file to something else so that Easy2Boot will use the standard settings.

 Tip: If you don't want the 'Install any XP ISO using WinPE' menu item in the Windows XP menu, delete the \ _ISO\Windows\XP\WINPE_INST.TAG file (or rename it)